These Caramel Pecan Chocolate Chip Cookies are chewy, soft, with a nutty crunch and gooey caramel. You’ll love this easy, no-chill cookie recipe!

 Instructions

 • Preheat oven to 350F.
-Line cookie sheets with parchment paper.
+Line cookie sheet with parchment paper.

 • Add in flour, salt, and baking soda.
 Beat JUST until fully combined.
 Fold in chocolate chips, caramel bits, and pecans.